 Matt Talbot Kitchen & Outreach

-Hunger and Relief Outreach Program: supplies two hot meals a day as well as information, referrals, advocacy, life skills, and identification programs to the working poor, hungry, and homeless.
+Hunger Relief Program: supplies two hot meals a day as well as information, referrals, advocacy, life skills and identification programs to the working poor, hungry and homeless.

-Shelter and Prevention: provides transitional housing, case management, goal planning, advocacy, and referral services.
+Transitional Housing: helps individuals move from homelessness and addiction to a stable living environment by providing transitional housing, case management, goal planning, advocacy, and referral services.

 Mourning Hope Grief Center